Search This Blog

 Regulations

 In addition to the standards discussed so far, there are regulations.
-Similar to standards, there are too many regulations.
+Like standards, there are too many regulations.
 Given below are a few for consideration

 • HIPAA - Health Insurance Portability and Accountability Act to protect patient health information